Ankit-Kumar-Saini/Coursera_Deep_Learning_Specialization/README.md

 5. [Disclaimer](#Disc)

 ## My Learnings from the Specialization<a name="Learning"></a>
-Instructor of the specialization: [Andrew Ng](http://www.andrewng.org/).

-In this five course series, I learned about the foundations of Deep Learning by implementing vectorized neural networks **(MLP, CNN, RNN, LSTM)** and optimization algorithms **(SGD, RMSprop, Adam)** from scratch in Python, building and training deep neural networks in **TensorFlow and Keras**, identifying key parameters in network architecture for hyperparameter tuning.
+In this five course series, I learned about the foundations of `Deep Learning` by implementing vectorized **neural networks (MLP, CNN, RNN, LSTM) and optimization algorithms (SGD, RMSprop, Adam)** from scratch in Python, building and training deep neural networks in **TensorFlow and Keras** and identifying key parameters in network architecture for hyperparameter tuning.

-I learned about the best practices to train and develop test sets and analyzed bias/variance for building DL applications, diagnosed and used strategies for reducing errors in ML systems, understand complex ML settings and used **transfer learning for image classification tasks**.
+I learned about the best practices to train and develop test sets and analyzed `bias/variance` for building DL applications, diagnosed and used strategies for reducing errors in ML systems, understand complex ML settings and used **transfer learning for image classification tasks**.

-I learned to build CNN models **(YOLO for object detection, Siamese network for face verification and face recognition)** for visual detection and recognition tasks and neural style transfer to generate art.
-I learned about RNNs, GRUs, and LSTMs, applied RNNs to character-level language modeling, **Seq2seq model for Neural Machine Translation with attention**.
+I learned to build and train CNN models **(YOLO for object detection, U-Net for image segmentation, FaceNet for face verification and face recognition)** for visual detection and recognition tasks and to generate art work through neural style transfer by using a pre-trained VGG-19 model.
+I learned about RNNs, GRUs, LSTMs and transformers and applied them to various NLP/sequence tasks.
+I used RNNs to built a character-level language model to generate dinosaur names, **LSTMs to built a Seq2seq model for Neural Machine Translation with attention and trigger word detection model**.
+I used pre-trained transformer models for question-answering and named-entity-recognition tasks.

 ## Instructions to use the repository<a name="Instruction"></a>
 Using this repository is straight forward.
 Clone this repository to use.